 When does coverage begin?

-Employees are covered from the first moment on the job.
-There's no waiting period, no requirement to work so many days or weeks, no need to earn a minimum amount.
+With the exception of certain psychiatric injuries and some residential employees, employees are covered from the first moment on the job.
+There's no waiting period, no requirement to work so many days or weeks, and no need to earn a minimum amount.

 What benefits do injured workers receive?